Unraveling the Key of Machine Learning-based Android Malware Detection: Introduction

-\item \textit{Real-world scenarios, \textit{e.g.,} malware evolution, obfuscation, and adversarial attacks, are not often fully considered in many existing studies.} Android malware detectors face a rapid threat landscape~\cite{barbero2022transcending}, with malware continually evolving to evade detection. \jh{The growing usage of obfuscation also makes malware harder to detect as its malicious intentions are hidden~\cite{aonzo2020obfuscapk}.} Additionally, ML models can be tricked by intentionally perturbed inputs~\cite{carlini2017towards,suya2020hybrid,grosse2017adversarial}.
-Although the impacts of these scenarios have been studied~\cite{chen2019android,pendlebury2019tesseract,ceschin2020machine}, a comprehensive assessment is often missed, leading to a gap in understanding the primary challenges in real-world malware detection.
+\item \textit{Unrealistic Evaluations.} Android malware detectors face a rapid threat landscape~\cite{barbero2022transcending}, with malware continually evolving to evade detection.
+The growing usage of obfuscation also makes malware harder to detect as its malicious intentions are hidden~\cite{aonzo2020obfuscapk}.
+Additionally, ML models can be tricked by intentionally perturbed inputs~\cite{pierazzi2020problemspace,carlini2017towards,suya2020hybrid,grosse2017adversarial}.
+Although the impacts of some of these scenarios have been studied~\cite{jordaney2017transcend, barbero2022transcending,pendlebury2019tesseract,ceschin2020machine}, the lack of a comprehensive assessment creates a gap in our understanding of the main challenges that hinder the adoption of Android malware detection in real-world scenarios.

-\item \textit{Most methods overlook reporting the end-to-end efficiency from feature engineering to ML modeling.} With the exponential growth of apps in sizes and complexities, feature extraction gradually becomes notably time-consuming --- for example, it can take up to 30 minutes to gather API paths from one app~\cite{xu2020sdac}.
+\item \textit{Unclear Computational Costs.} With the exponential growth of apps in sizes and complexities, feature extraction gradually becomes notably time-consuming --- for example, it can take up 30 minutes to gather API paths from one app~\cite{xu2020sdac}.
 Furthermore, as ML models evolve in complexity, they demand greater computational power to achieve state-of-the-art results.
-Unfortunately, it remains uncertain what prices to pay to gain the desired results in Android malware detection. \end{itemize}
+Unfortunately, it remains uncertain what prices to pay to gain the desired results. \end{itemize}

-To tackle these issues, we design a general-purpose framework, \codename, to assess 12 representative approaches from three research communities, namely, security~\cite{arp2014drebin,mariconti2016mamadroid,mclaughlin2017deep,xu2018deeprefiner,kim2018multimodal,xu2020sdac,he2022msdroid}, software engineering~\cite{wu2019malscan,wu2021homdroid,wu2021android}, and machine learning~\cite{hou2017hindroid,li2021robust}.
-Particularly, we ensure that the same task (\textit{e.g.,} feature extraction) across different methods is performed using the same toolchain to eliminate potential evaluation discrepancies.
-Moreover, \codename is modular and configurable, facilitating the development of new malware detectors and the design of various evaluation scenarios.
-For evaluation, we randomly sample 221,310 apps from the public AndroZoo~\cite{allix2016androzoo} repository, covering the period from 2011 to 2020.
-The goodware-to-malware ratio is set as 10\% to mimic a realistic setting~\cite{pendlebury2019tesseract}.
-To make the experiments mirror real-world conditions, we evaluate the selected approaches using standardized metrics, focusing on the following aspects: the effectiveness and efficiency in malware detection, the robustness against app evolution and obfuscation, and the resilience against adversarial attacks.